Battle of Bronkhorstspruit: Battle

 The two Boer forces rendezvoused during the morning of the 20th and waited for the British column.
-Once their scouts reported that the column had been sighted, they moved into a valley to the south of the road the British were travelling along, and spread out into a skirmishing line.
+Once their scouts reported that the column had been sighted, they moved into a valley to the south of the road the British were travelling along and spread out into a skirmish line.
 They were hidden from the road by a shallow ridge, but there was only sparse cover provided by thin thorn bushes.
 Around midday, one of the advance British scouts, riding around 400 yards ahead of Anstruther and the column, thought he spotted a group of Boers moving to a farmhouse off the road.
 Anstruther looked through his own binoculars and dismissed the scout's concern, suggesting it had probably just been some cattle.
 The column resumed its travel until it was about 1 mi from the Bronkhorstspruit river, when the sight of around 150 Boers arrayed on their left flank caused the band to stop playing.
 Anstruther rode back to the column, where he ordered a halt, for the wagons to close up, and for his soldiers to prepare.
 While he did so, a Boer rider, Paul de Beer, approached under a flag of truce, and Anstruther with two of his officers walked out to meet him.
-The messenger, who spoke English, presented Anstruther with a letter from the Boer leaders in Heidelberg, instructing him to "stop where you are", and that any further movement towards Pretoria would be interpreted as a "declaration of war, the responsibility whereof we put on your shoulders."
-Laband records that de Beer told Anstruther he had five minutes to respond, while Duxbury suggests it was only two minutes.
-Nonetheless, Anstruther replied that his orders were to continue to Pretoria, and that was what he was going to do, but that he did not want a confrontation.
+The messenger, who spoke English, presented Anstruther with a letter from the Boer leaders in Heidelberg, instructing him to "stop where you are" and stating that any further movement towards Pretoria would be interpreted as a "declaration of war, the responsibility whereof we put on your shoulders."
+Laband records that de Beer told Anstruther he had five minutes to respond; Duxbury suggests it was only two minutes.
+Anstruther replied that his orders were to continue to Pretoria, and that was what he was going to do, but that he did not want a confrontation.
 De Beer pressed Anstruther directly, twice asking if he wanted war or peace, to which Anstruther repeated that he intended to continue his journey.